bluoma/NewMooves/README.md

 used as the primary view model in MovieVideoWebViewController, which plays the videos.

 This test project also demonstrates a clean separation of concerns for sending and receiving remote data.
-Multiple clients and transports (e.g. websocket, JSON-RPC) could be added using the same interfaces and layering
+Multiple clients and transports (e.g. websocket, JSON-RPC) could be added using similar interfaces and layering.

 for login Test
 user: emmaroomie